arcbtc/clichelnbits/README.md

     LNBITS_BACKEND_WALLET_CLASS=ClicheWallet
     LNBITS_DATA_FOLDER="./data"
-    # You can edit more variables in .env if you like 'cp .env.example .env' then 'sudo nano .env'
+    # You can edit more optional variables in .env, 'cp .env.example .env' then 'sudo nano .env'

     poetry run lnbits
 “Ctrl-A” and “d” to exit screen